Malik332/Infect.../README.md

 ## WARNING :
 ***This tool is only for educational purpose.
-If you use this tool for other purposes except education we will not be responsible in such cases.***
+If you use this tool for other purposes except education we will not be responsible in such cases...😍😍😋😋***